AsharibAli/cli-chatbot/readme.md

-# Real-Time CLI Based CHatBOT with LangChain, TypeScript, and OpenAI.
+# Real-Time CLI Based ChatBot with LangChain, TypeScript, and OpenAI.

+## Add the OpenAi API Key inside `.env`, look at `.env.example`.